danielscarvalho/speed-robot/README.md

 The next step is to wrap it up for the everyday user's installation and usage!<br>
 Extend to Facebook, Instagram, LinkedIn, and other social media...<br>
 Computer Science and Engineering students can create projects from here to rebuild them in Java, Python, R, etc...<br>
+Data Science students can create a more systematic analysis of Internet traffic and operators' (ISP) quality and consistency